Notifications & Newsletters

 Historical Artifacts and Documents: The collection is the cornerstone of the Historical Society.
 In addition to the artifacts on display, there are thousands more housed and preserved along with a vast collection of newspaper clippings, photos and historical documents.
 Volunteers involved with the collection help to organize and record information on these objects.

 Special Events: The Museum hosts several events throughout the year.
 Volunteers are needed the day of the event to help with community engagement.
-Coming up, the Museum will host All Hollows Eve on October 23 and a Holiday Open House on December 11.
+The Museum hosts All Hollows Eve and a Holiday Open House (on December 11, 2021).

 Committees: This is for the volunteer that wants to help in the running of the Historical Society.
 Committee members provide input and implement direction determined by the group.
 The Society Board leads several committees: Buildings and Collections, Programs and Fundraising, Membership, Communications and Farmers Market.